frederic-perez/AmE-dictionary/data/idioms.md

 __a fishbowl__ A place, situation, or environment in which one has little or no privacy.
 A reference to the (typically) spherical bowls in which pet fish are often kept, which can be seen into from all sides.
 __a fool’s game__
 __a free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient. _Allow me to give you a free bit of advice, my friend: don’t say something you’ll end up regretting later._
+__a front-row seat__
 __a game of musical chairs__ A situation in which people or things are moved, shuffled, or rearranged from one position to another. _After the boss resigned, it was a regular game of musical chairs in the company to figure out who would take over for whom._
-__a going concern__ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
+__a going concern__ :two::astonished: A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _The odds weren’t great setting up another café in town, but it has since become a going concern._ _He sold the cafe as a going concern._
 __a golden hello__ A sum of money paid to a new employee as a benefit for being recruited by a company.
 __a gong show__
 __a good scout__ An honest, affable, reliable, and trustworthy person. _Your dad’s a good scout, you know that?
 He’s helped me out of so many jams without even thinking twice._
-__a good turn__ An action that is beneficial to another person in some way.
+__a good turn__ :two: An action that is beneficial to another person in some way. _Angela did me a good turn by sharing her notes with me while I was out sick from school._
 __a good voice to beg bacon__ Used to mock someone’s voice as being strange, unpleasant, or inadequate (e.g., for singing).
 Bacon, being a dietary staple in older times, was often used as a metaphor for financial stability or wealth; having the voice of one who must “beg bacon,” then, means having a harsh voice, like someone who is undernourished. _Did you hear the way that singer was screeching last night?
 I’m glad we didn’t stay too long, he had a good voice to beg bacon._
 __a great deal__
-__a great many__ A very large number of (people, things, etc.).
+__a great many__ :two: A very large number of (people, things, etc.). _A great many people have joined the protest to voice their concerns over increased taxes._
 __a hard pill to swallow__ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.
 __a head start (on something)__
 __a heartbeat away__ :four::hammer: _Located a heartbeat away from the Buzz of Broadway._